symbench/athens-dragstudy/README.md

 5. To add a new vehicle, create a directory named after the vehicle in the appropriate `uam` or `uav` directory and copy the  `designData.json` and `designParameters.json` files (this will be a command line option, eventually).
 Note `uam` and `uav` are still separated because of CAD part and parameter naming differences

+See the drag_model notes file for FAQs about the code

 ## TODO
 - [ ] Add curve fitting
 - [ ] Create data format for running experiments using files from Jenkins data.zip